The Forecast Report

 1. How do you remove dried tar?

-To remove dried tar, first let it continue drying out longer so that the sticky substance becomes more rigid.
+To remove dried tar, let it dry out longer so the sticky substance becomes more rigid.
 If the tar has hardened after about fifteen to twenty minutes, it should be carefully scrapped off using a plastic or metal scraper.
-Next, pour a solvent such as rubbing alcohol, WD-40, nail polish remover on another clean side of a microfiber fabric and wipe the affected area.
-If necessary, repeat the process, and then clean the shoe as it would be needed.
+Next, pour a solvent such as rubbing alcohol, WD-40, or nail polish remover on another clean side of the microfiber fabric and wipe the affected area.
+Repeat the process, and then clean the shoe as needed.

 2. What removes asphalt tar from the bottom of the shoe?

 To clean the bottom of a shoe with asphalt tar, the first thing that should be done is to let the tar dry up.
-When the tar is fully hardened, one is then required to remove as much of the tar as possible using a scraper that could be either made of plastic or metal.
-Next, use rubbing alcohol, WD-40, or the right kind of solvent to clean a piece of cloth before wiping the surface of the car affected by the tar.
-Repeat the process if necessary and then wipe the shoe clean.
+When the tar is fully hardened, one must remove as much of the tar as possible using a scraper that could be either made of plastic or metal.
+Next, use rubbing alcohol, WD-40, or the right kind of solvent to clean a piece of cloth before wiping the car's surface affected by the tar.
+Repeat the process if necessary, and then wipe the shoe clean.

 3. How do you remove beach tar?

-First, let the tar dry up by leaving it open to air or applying the ice cubes to cool the tar down.
-It is then useful to remove as much as the hardened tar as possible using a plastic or a metal scraper.
-Next, degrease the affected area with a solvent such as rubbing alcohol, WD 40, or a tarring solvent depending on your region.
+First, let the tar dry by leaving it open to air or applying ice cubes to cool it down.
+Then, it is useful to remove as much of the hardened tar as possible using a plastic or metal scraper.
+Next, degrease the affected area with a solvent such as rubbing alcohol, WD 40, or a tarring solvent, depending on your region.
 If necessary, repeat the same process and wash the shoe afterward.

 Seek Adventure.